nshimaza/thread-supervisor/README.md

 # Usage

+TBD

 # Design Consideration

-When you design thread hierarchy, you have to follow design rule of Erlang/OTP where only supervisor can have child process.
+When you design thread hierarchy with this package, you have to follow design rule of Erlang/OTP where only supervisor can have child process.

 In Erlang/OTP, there are two type of process.